Taking the heritage from Astra to the next level

 Cinclus Pharma was founded by pioneers in GERD treatment, both with extensive experience from Astra and AstraZeneca, where clinical Phase I and Phase II studies were performed on its product candidate linaprazan.
 Together with the team at Cinclus Pharma the founders are now taking the development of linaprazan glurate to the next level.

 Interview with Kjell Andersson, Peter Unge and Lennart Hansson

 From startup to potential global game-changer

-This is the story of how a chemist, a pharmacologist, a gastroenterologist, and three experts in finance and business development came together to address the unmet medical need for reflux disease treatment.
+This is the story of how a chemist, a pharmacologist, a gastroenterologist, and three experts in finance, legal, and business development came together to address the unmet medical need for reflux disease treatment.